reduction in hormones after menopause (when your period stops).

 Learn the right way to do the correct pelvic floor exercises for you from a pelvic floor specialist.
 Note: Different exercises are used for different conditions and it is important to know which will help you.

 Once you know the correct pelvic floor exercises for you, do them often – these can strengthen the muscles that empty your bladder.
-About 7 out of 10 women with stress incontinence can become dry or significantly improve by doing pelvic floor exercises.
+About 7 out of 10 women with stress incontinence can become dry or significantly improve the problem by doing pelvic floor exercises.

 Train your bladder to hold more pee without leaks.
 Bladder training is sometimes combined with medicine (see below).